solarwinds/apm-ruby/README.md

 end
 ```

-`add_tracer` can add a custom span to the specified instance or class method that is already defined. `add_tracer` allow to set custom span name, span kind and additional attributes in hash format
+`add_tracer` can add a custom span to the specified instance or class method that is already defined.
+It requires the custom span name and optionally takes the span kind and additional attributes in hash format:

 ```ruby
 add_tracer :function_name, 'custom_span_name', { attributes: { 'any' => 'attributes' }, kind: :span_kind }